tsmatz/azureml-tutorial/Readme.md

 Before starting, you must provision your environment as follows :

+(Note : You can also run on Azure Notebook.
+See [here](https://github.com/Azure/MachineLearningNotebooks/blob/master/NBSETUP.md) for setting up on Azure Notebook.)

 ## 1. Setup your Virtual Machine and Conda Env

 - Create Data Science Virtual Machine (DSVM) on Ubuntu (which also includes Azure ML CLI) using [Azure Portal](https://portal.azure.com/)